 The fruits include..

 We planted a 2 acres apple orchard on the grounds in 2014, which now provides us with both apple juice and Ballymaloe cider.

 Our walled garden provides all the flowers used to decorate our dining tables and bedrooms throughout the year.

-Floral Design: we use only glass and ceramic vases and never support flowers with oasis (floral foam).
+Floral Design: we use glass and ceramic vases and never support flowers with floral foam (oasis).
 Our floral designer works to best practices in sustainable floristry www.sustainablefloristry.org

 All the dead flowers from bedrooms and dining rooms, along with all green cuttings from the garden, are composted and returned to the soil.

 Ballymaloe’s wastewater is treated by our own treatment plant, and then flows through our constructed reed bed for final treatment.

 We have beehives on the Ballymaloe estate.
 They are managed by Niall at East Cork Bees and the honey produced is used in our restaurant.